Sosúa, Cabarete and the island of Hispaniola

 Please remember that Internet access in the Dominican Republic is still not all the time available or reliable.

-The Dominican Republic is 4 hours behind Greenwich Mean Time (GMT) on USA East Coast Time.
+The Dominican Republic is 4 hours behind Greenwich Mean Time (GMT-4) on Atlantic Standard Time AST.
 The country does not adjust to daylight saving time.

 The voltage is 110-120 V/60Hz, the same electrical system as in the USA and Canada.
 Flat-pronged plugs are common practice; you need an adapter to run electrical appliances brought from Europe.
 Frequent power failures are unfortunately part of the daily agenda but usually there is a private emergency power supply.